 - Ube flavor extract and color - in order to achieve that distinct ube flavor and color.
 Use purple for a lighter-colored cake or violet if you want it darker.
 I recommend using gel paste over liquid as they're less watery.

-- Use room temperature ingredients, this includes eggs, butter, and milk.
+💭 Top tip: Use room temperature ingredients, this includes eggs, butter, and milk.
 Bring them out of the refrigerator 45mins – to 1 hour before you start baking.
-Room temperature ingredients make a smooth and uniform batter while cold ingredients do not blend together as easily which results in a flat cupcake.
+Room-temperature ingredients make a smooth and uniform batter while cold ingredients do not blend together as easily which results in a flat cupcake.

-- Cream the butter and sugar until fluffy–this will make a finer and fluffy crumb.
+- Whisk sugar and butter until fluffy then add eggs one at a time.
+This will make a finer and fluffy crumb.